megnergit/Docker_Exercise_Z1/README.md

 ## What the code does

-   - It converts the prices in a table in various currencies to the prices in a desired currency.
+   - It converts the prices in a table in various currencies to the sales prices in a desired currency.

    - The latest currency exchange rates are obtained from a website.